largecodeman1/IJustWorkHere/README.md

 ![image](https://user-images.githubusercontent.com/72989414/110564687-2116eb80-8102-11eb-854b-0297edf95d10.png)

-## Major Technicals
+# Major Technicals
-Here are the technicals we made use of throughout tri 2 of CSP
+Here are the technicals we made use of throughout tri 2 of CSP.
+(Tech talks and individual research)

-# Signup/Login page
+### Signup/Login page
 ![image](https://user-images.githubusercontent.com/72989414/110564324-77375f00-8101-11eb-8dca-67273f3b2c41.png)

 The login and signup pages are all located in the views.py file.
+By using WTforms and SQLAlchemy, a simple database, in which user inputed data, is able to be stored and withdrawn from the database. **Wesley**